frnrbt/ondorse-home/blog/risk-based-approach-to-aml.md

       keyName: property
     - name: 'og:description'
       value: >-
-        Marketplaces can find themselves particularly at risk of financial crime.
-What specifically can happen on a marketplace – and how to avoid it ?
+        Discover what is special about it, how you and your customers can benefit from it and how you can conduct a risk-based approach to customer due diligence with Ondorse.
       keyName: property
     - name: 'og:image'
       value: images/istockphoto-141954446-612x612.jpeg